padmasaba/github-popularity-score-service/README.md

 # Github Popularity Score Service

-**Github Popularity Score Service** is a backend Spring Boot application that fetches GitHub repositories for a given language, earliest creation date and page limit.
+**Github Popularity Score Service** is a backend Spring Boot application that fetches GitHub repositories for a given language, earliest creation date, page number and per page limit.
 It calculates a **popularity score** based on Stars, Forks and Recency of updates.

-## **Scoring Algorithm & Configuration**
+## 🧮 **Scoring Algorithm & Configuration**
 The popularity score is calculated by weighted formula (assumed weights: stars 60%, forks 25%, recency 15%, configurable).
 We normalize and transform the data using logarithmic and exponential calculation.

 1. **Stars (`stargazers_count`)** – measures the repository’s popularity.